 Steel windows boast a sleek, modern look.
 They've been used by architects for generations in numerous residential and commercial settings.
 But despite their beauty and longevity, we count only three (three!) active steel window manufacturers in the United States.
-Notably, one of those manufacturers did work at Bill Gates’ house.
+Notably, one of those manufacturers did work on Bill Gates’ house.

 Steel windows are an underappreciated design concept for architecture.
 It's time we address this injustice.

 Steel Window Designs: A modern beauty

 Check out any contemporary style website or magazine.
 You may notice sleek, clean lines are well received within luxury home and commercial building designs.

 Steel offers a modern, rich aesthetic that other materials --- like wood, vinyl or aluminum --- simply cannot replicate.
 Steel makes your design unique (memorable!) -- and capable of making a bold statement (rather than no statement).

 Steel windows offer narrow sight lines -- perhaps their most striking feature.
 The amount of undisturbed light they let in can enhance the rest of your building, too, by inviting a warm, pleasant vibe to a room.